-Rockaway Beach is so important to New Yorkers that The Ramones honored it with a song.
-The Queens’ neighborhood is home to the largest urban beach in America, space which gives surfers and sun-lovers space to kick back and relax.
+Rockaway Beach is so vital to New Yorkers that The Ramones honored it with a song.
+The Queens’ neighborhood is home to the largest urban beach in America, space that gives surfers and sun-lovers space to kick back and relax.

 Long Island’s Socrates Sculpture Park, located on the banks of the East River, makes a picturesque backdrop for free yoga and sculpture classes.
 Yogis teach Kripala Yoga on Saturdays at 9:30 and 11 am, and Sundays at 10 am.
 This form of Hatha Yoga focuses on meditation, relaxation, and breathing techniques.
 For an extra dose of Eastern-inspired exercise, New Yorkers can stick around for the Tai Chi classes on Sundays at 11 am.
 The free classes will run every weekend until September 28.

 Participants needn’t RSVP, but they should wear comfortable clothing to the park.
 Anyone wanting to attend a yoga class should also bring a yoga mat or towel.

 Ball Games at Silver Lake ParkBall Games at Silver Lake Park

 Staten Island’s Silver Lake Park has fields and courts for playing the most popular ball games.
 This lush 209-acre park boasts pristine tennis and basketball courts, and baseball, football, and soccer fields.
 Silver Lake believes fitness should be inclusive, so it also offers a host of accessible features including asphalt football fields for wheelchair games and available playground equipment.